reglue4go/gh-pages/cryptography/README.md

 #### [Digester](#introduction)

 The cryptography digester can be used to protect the integrity of a piece of data by creating a one-way hash of a value.
-The example above uses the md5 and sha255 algoriths.
+The following example uses the md5 and sha255 algoriths.
 Other supported message digest algoriths include sha1, sha3, sha512

 ```go
 package main